YMCA of the Triangle

 Emergency - In the event of an emergency in which the parent/guardian or listed emergency contacts cannot be reached, the YMCA will contact emergency medical personnel and, pending their arrival, take those actions that are in YMCA judgement to be in the best interests of the participant.

 At the YMCA of the Triangle, our behavior expectations and discipline procedures are based on our core values of caring, honesty, respect, responsibility and faith.
-We believe in creating a safe, secure and fun environment where all participants have the opportunity to learn the importance of demonstrating good character.
-We believe that in order to do this, all participants need to know and understand the rules and expectations for appropriate behavior.
-We also believe that when participants do not follow the rules or when they demonstrate inappropriate behavior, we have an opportunity to help them learn from their mistakes.
+We believe in creating a safe, secure and fun environment where all youth have the opportunity to learn the importance of demonstrating good character.
+We believe that in order to do this, all youth need to know and understand the rules and expectations for appropriate behavior.
+We also believe that when youth do not follow the rules or when they demonstrate inappropriate behavior, we have an opportunity to help youth learn from their mistakes.

 The YMCA promotes behavior guidance and discipline through creating a positive environment, developing structure and clear limits, promoting social and emotional learning, reinforcing our core values and addressing challenging behaviors.

-The YMCA of the Triangle uses six simple rules to communicate behavior expectations to all participants in our programs.
-The purpose of these rules is to ensure the safety of our participants and staff and to create a positive environment for all.
+The YMCA of the Triangle youth programs use six simple rules to communicate behavior expectations to the youth in our care.
+The purpose of these rules is to ensure the safety of our campers and staff and to create a positive environment for all.
 These rules are:

-• Keep your hands, feet and body to yourself.
+3. Keep your hands and feet to yourself.

-• Be an upstander.
-If you see something, say something.
+5. Be Kind.
+If you see or hear something unkind, say something.

-All participants are expected to follow the rules established by the YMCA for the safety of all other participants in the program.
-Your cooperation and support help ensure that everyone has a safe and fun experience.
+All youth are expected to follow the rules established by the YMCA for the safety of all youth in the program.
+Your cooperation and support ensure that all youth have a safe and fun experience.

 The YMCA does not allow the following behaviors including but not limited to: